burst-apps-team/burst-wiki/testnet.md

 Description
 -----------

 Burst has a permanent TestNet running.
-Its purpose is to provide a sandbox for both developers and users to test Burst features and to experiment features without remorse[1].
+Its purpose is to provide a sandbox for both developers and users to test Burst features and to experiment with features without remorse[1].

 You can access the PoCC-operated online TestNet-wallet via <https://wallet.dev.burst-test.net/>